cyotek/CyotekDownDetector/README.md

   size
 * Show notifications.
 Specifies if desktop notifications are displayed.
 Or you could just rely on the tray icon
+* Log dates as UTC.
+Configure if you want dates written to the log file to be in UTC or local time
 * Start with Windows.
 Self explanatory I hope

 All settings and statuses are stored in `ctkddtkd.json` in the